 The Spectacled Bear, named for the unusual white ring patterns around their eyes, is primarily an herbivore feeding on fruit and other plant parts.
 This South American species inhabits the densely forested slopes of the Andes Mountains from Venezuela to Argentina.

 - Additional information

 Spectacled Bear Skull Replica measures 10.2 inches.
 Spectacled Bear Skull Replica is museum quality polyurethane cast made in USA.
+2-part skull (separate cranium and jaw).
+Cast of an original California Academy of Sciences specimen.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
-Cast of an original California Academy of Sciences specimen.
-Tremarctos ornatus is the scientific name.

 The Spectacled Bear or Tremarctos ornatus, also known as the Andean Bear and locally as Ukuko, Jukumari or Ucumari, is the last of the lineage of Short-Faced Bears of the Middle Pleistocene to Late Pleistocene age.